Kolyaj/Yaxy/readme_eng.md

      [Section 2]
      # Rules for section #2

-If section name starts with `#`, then all rules of this section will be ignored.
+If a section name starts with `#`, then all rules of this section will be ignored.

     # Rules out of sections

     [#Section 1]